 2.4.
-Year 2 Offset Reporting
+Year 4 Offset Reporting

 Management activities have been conducted across the site in accordance with the management actions outlined in the OMP.
-Pest management and bushfire management activities were conducted across the entire offset site while weed management, habitat quality monitoring and weed mapping were conducted for Stage 1 only.
-Refer to Plan 2.1 for map of Habitat Management Zones and Plan 2.2 for Stage 1.
-Contractor Reports are provided in Appendix H.
+Pest management was conducted across the entire offset site while bushfire management, weed management, rehabilitation planting and weed mapping were conducted for Stage 1 only.
+Refer to Plan 1 for map of Offset Area - Habitat Management Zones and Plan 2 for map of the Stage 1 Offset - Habitat Management Zones.
+Contractor Reports are provided in Appendix D.